callstack/linaria/docs/SERVER_RENDERING.md

 app.listen(3242);
 ```

-By placing the non-critical CSS at the end of `body`, you can make sure that page rendering is not blocked till it has loaded.
+By placing the non-critical CSS at the end of `body`, you can make sure that page rendering is not blocked untill the CSS is loaded.
 You can also load the non-critical CSS lazily with JavaScript once the page has loaded for a more efficient strategy.